CommE2E/olm/docs/megolm.md

-By itself, Megolm does not possess this property: once the key to a Megolm session is compromised, the attacker can decrypt any message that was encrypted using a key derived from the compromised key or any following ratchet values.
+By itself, Megolm does not possess this property: once the key to a Megolm session is compromised, the attacker can decrypt any message that was encrypted using a key derived from the compromised or subsequent ratchet values.

 In order to mitigate this, the application should ensure that Megolm sessions are not used indefinitely.
 Instead it should periodically start a new session,